AGMTZG/saa-c03-prep/buckets.md

 </p>
 </details>

-### Create an S3 bucket with public write permissions
+### Create an S3 bucket that allows public uploading of objects using a bucket policy

 ---